return42/sphkerneldoc/linux_src_doc/drivers/tty/n_gsm_c.rst

 is simply put into closed state (any further frames from the other end will get a DM response)

+Some control dlci can stay in ADM mode with other dlci working just fine.
+In that case we can just keep the control dlci open after the DLCI_OPENING retries time out.

 .. _`gsm_dlci_begin_open`:

 gsm_dlci_begin_open